12active/api-docs/docs/introduction.md

 In the response, a corresponding `Content-Language` header is included.
 In case there is no i18n for the requested language, we'll pass English.

-### Open questions

-- do we offer a collection of all trainers? (from clubs you're member of) this might give a performance boost to clients but if it changes too often, it is useless as the trainer information is not requested that often, it is not such a big deal by including the essentials (just as for clubs) the user will need it less